Understanding Pretrial Criminal Protection Orders in Utah

 It is not guaranteed that the petition for a protection order can will ever be removed from a defendant’s record, even if the allegations are eventually determined to be unfounded.

 It should be noted that a court during a domestic violence case does not have authority in a criminal domestic violence case to address child custody, child support, and parent-time issues.
 However, the court may inform the perpetrator and victim of the need to have these issues addressed through civil processes.

 The Consequences of Violating a Pretrial Criminal Protection Order in Utah

 Consequences for violating a pretrial criminal protection order are varied.
 Violation could result in a third-degree felony if the original arrest or subsequent charge filed was a felony.
 Concurrently, the defendant could receive a class A misdemeanor for violation if the original arrest or subsequent charge filed was a misdemeanor.

 Utah Domestic Violence Defense Lawyer Offering Free Consultations

-If you are currently involved in a domestic violence court case or have been served a court trial protection order, our Utah criminal defense attorneys can help.
+If you are currently involved in a domestic violence court case or have been served a court trial protection order, our Provo criminal defense attorneys can help.
 Contact us today at (801) 758-2287 for a free consultation with an aggressive trial-ready lawyer.